 What graphic design software do you use?

-Our primary design software we use is CorelDRAW X8.
+Our primary design software we use is the latest version of CorelDRAW.
 It is a powerful program that allows our graphic designers to deliver professional results with speed and confidence.

 What other compatible programs do you have installed?